 If you have Comprehensive Coverage and Collision Coverage, damage to your golf cart may also be covered.

 However, most golf cart insurance policies are not meant to cover your own injuries in an accident.
-If you were hurt in a golf cart collision, we recommend consulting a personal injury lawyer to learn whether another party is liable.
+If you were hurt in a golf cart collision, we recommend consulting a personal injury lawyer in Peachtree City to learn whether another party is liable.

 Who Determines Fault in a Car Accident?